Why Agile Does Not Always Mean Faster Projects, and What SMBs Should Do About It

 Quick Checklist: Is Agile Right for Your Team?

-Can your team benefit from enhanced collaboration?
+3. Can your team benefit from more structured collaboration and communication?

-Are there issues with current project predictability?
+4. Are there issues with current project delivery predictability?

-Do your existing processes lack flexibility?
+5. Do your existing processes lack the flexibility to respond to change?

 Conclusion

-Agile shines in enhancing predictability and quality, contradicting the idea that it inherently speeds up projects.
-With the right approach and toolset, SMBs can harness Agile for strategic benefits beyond speed.
 If you want to cut inefficiencies and scale with AI and automation, IV Consulting helps SMBs implement these solutions step by step.
 Book a consultation today.

 FAQs